Nueva Ecija: Early history

 When the waves of Tagalog migrations took place between 300 and 200 B.C., intrepid travelers and traders set up settlements along Luzon's western coast.
 These early settlements formed the nucleus of the Pampango Empire that was consolidated by Balagtas.
 The flatlands of the southern portion of Upper Pampanga was a hospitable place for these new Tagalog settlers.
 The indigenous tribes were forced to take to the hills in the face of the Tagalogs' superior technology.

 Barter trade flourished among communities that settled along the great river.
-The constant riverside trading resulted in both a commercial and cultural exchange between the settlements in vast plains upstream of the Rio Grande de Pampanga.
+The constant riverside trading resulted in both a commercial and cultural exchange between the settlements in vast plains upstream of the Pampanga River.
 Settlements in Carranglan, Pantabangan, and Bongabon and prospered and grew into more stable communities.

-Spanish attacks
+Spanish colonial era

 At the time, the Pampango crown has waned and had little resistance from Spanish invasion.
 When the Pampango Empire fell into the hands of Spanish forces under the command of Martin de Goiti in 1572, the conquistadores began their long upward trek towards Cagayan Valley and Mountain Province.
 Their forces passed through the settlement areas of the Upper Pampanga River.
 They also attacked the Caboloan of Pangasinan, effectively capturing more territories from local kingdoms.

 Because of growing territorial domain and evangelical missions, a command outpost or Commandancia in the Upper Pampanga River area was established.
-Then Governor-General Fausto Cruzat y Góngora (July 25, 1690 to December 8, 1701) had most likely spent much of his time in the northern outpost in Carranglan and Pantabangan and, baking in the fiercely hot climate, probably waxed nostalgic about his hometown in Ecija, Andalusia in Spain.
-Ecija, Andalusia was also known as la sarten or the frying pan because of its intensely hot summers.
+Then Governor-General Fausto Cruzat y Góngora (July 25, 1690, to December 8, 1701) had most likely spent much of his time in the northern outpost in Carranglan and Pantabangan and, baking in the fiercely hot climate, probably waxed nostalgic about his hometown in Écija, Andalusia in Spain, which was also known as "la sarten" (the frying pan) because of its intensely hot summers.
 Thus the Governor-General hit upon the notion to name the outpost Nueva Ecija.
-Both the New and Old Ecija were washed by navigable rivers- the former, by Rio Grande de Pampanga and the latter, by the river Genil.
+Both the New and Old Ecija were washed by navigable rivers- the former, by Pampanga River and the latter, by the river Genil.

 Conversion to Christianity

 Consistent with the history of Hispanization in the rest of Philippine archipelago, Nueva Ecija was established by Augustinian missionaries.
 The first mission was established in Gapan in 1595.
 The Augustinians abandoned their missionary work in 1636, maintaining only the mission in Bongabon.

-At the turn of the 18th century, the missionaries resumed their evangelical work and redirected their efforts to the northeast, towards rough, mountainous terrain inhabited by Ilongots.
+At the turn of the 18th century, the missionaries resumed their evangelical work and redirected their efforts to the northeast, towards rough, mountainous terrain inhabited by the Bugkalots.

 On September 1, 1759, King Carlos III of Spain issued a Royal Decree that ended the founding missions of Augustinians and transferred all Augustinian responsibilities in the settlements of Nueva Ecija to Franciscan friars.
 Through tribute collections and polo y servicio or rendering of force labor, the Franciscans constructed churches, convents, parochial schools and tribunals.
 They also constructed roads and bridges to connect other settlements.
 In 1781, a simple irrigation system was constructed in Pantabangan.
 This new farming technology contributed to the promotion of agriculture in the province.